RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hint and Guidelines

 The task is similar to the previous one.
-Here, it is necessary to consider how to print a space after the asterisks so that there are no unnecessary spaces at the beginning or end.
+Here, it is necessary to consider how to print a space after the asterisks so that there are no unnecessary spaces at the beginning or the end.

 ![](assets/chapter-6-1-images/03.Square-01.png)